SimpForHK416/Gamin/README.md

-Mini-game hub with 10 minigame, some game will have high-score calculation feature for scoreboard feature
+Mini-game hub with at least 20 minigame, some game will have high-score calculation feature for scoreboard feature, every one musst do at least 5 game and atleast 1 of the games must have pve mode, reference online is crucial, avoid chatbot for intsys gamemode

-List of games:
+Some ideas (Add here):

+Pong (Done)

 Noughts and Crosses(Done)